Mystic Pizza: Production and filming locations

 The title of the film was inspired by a pizza shop in Mystic, Connecticut.
 Screenwriter Amy Holden Jones was summering in the area and chose Mystic Pizza as the focus of her story about the lives of three young waitresses.

-Jones was set to direct, but was replaced by Petrie, who made his feature film directorial debut.
+Jones was set to direct but was replaced by Petrie, who made his feature film directorial debut.
 The film was also Alfred Uhry's screenwriting debut.

-Filming began October 12, 1987 and was due to last six weeks.
+The filming began October 12, 1987, and was due to last six weeks.
 The film's plot is set in Mystic, but most of the filming locations were in neighboring towns.
 The building used for the pizza restaurant was a converted home in Stonington Borough at 70 Water St. After the film's release, the real-life Mystic Pizza building in downtown Mystic was renovated to resemble the film set.
 The Windsor family home, the wedding reception restaurant, the Peg Leg Pub pool hall, and the fishing docks were also filmed in Stonington Borough.
 The hitchhiking incident takes place on North Main Street in Stonington Town.
 The Araújo home is in Pawcatuck, Connecticut; the lobster business and the wedding church are in Noank, Connecticut.
 Tim Travers' home and the Windsors' country club are in Watch Hill, Rhode Island.
 The most notable scenes that take place in Mystic were filmed at the Mystic Seaport planetarium and at the Mystic River Bascule Bridge.

 Release

-Goldwyn spent a company record $6.5 million on prints and advertising and other marketing activities, including tie-ins with Domino's Pizza and others.
+Goldwyn spent a company-record $6.5 million on prints, advertising, and other marketing activities, including tie-ins with Domino's Pizza and others.
 The film had 100 pre-opening screenings and premiered in Mystic, Connecticut on October 18, 1988.
 It was released on October 21, 1988.

 Reception

-The film received mostly favorable reviews, who praised the performances by the three lead actresses.
+Upon release, the film received mixed reviews, which praised the performances by the three lead actresses.
 It received "two thumbs up" from popular film critics Siskel and Ebert, giving particular praise to the three female leads, including Gish, whom Ebert likened to a "young Katharine Hepburn".
-Variety called it "a deftly told coming-of-age story about three young femmes as they explore their different destinies, mostly through romance, it’s genuine and moving, with enough edge to impress contemporary audiences."
+Variety called it "a deftly told coming-of-age story about three young femmes as they explore their different destinies, mostly through romance, it's genuine and moving, with enough edge to impress contemporary audiences."

-On Rotten Tomatoes, the film has score of 78% based on reviews from 27 critics.
+On Rotten Tomatoes, the film has a score of 78% based on reviews from 27 critics.
 The website's critics consensus reads: "Mystic Pizza is like its namesake food: it's cheesy, topped with romance, and rises to the occasion."
-On Metacritic, it has a score of 60% based on reviews from 10 critics, indicating "mixed or average reviews".